kallmekrish568/task-managing/README.md

 # Persistent Task Manager (PTM)

-The Persistent Task Manager (PTM) is a simple, console-based Java application designed to help users manage their to-do lists effectively.
-It features persistence through file serialization (`.dat`) for program data and generates a human-readable CSV file (`.csv`) for data inspection.
+The Persistent Task Manager (PTM) is a simple, console-based Java program helps users efficiently organize their to-do lists, keeping data between sessions using file serialization with a .dat file.
+It also creates an easy-to-read CSV file (.csv) for users to view or analyze their tasks outside the program.
 ##  Key Features

 * **Task Management (CRUD):** Add, View, Mark Complete, and Delete tasks.